uct-cbio/ngs-academy/_posts/2021-09-01-Software-Carpentries-Course-2021.md

 <ol>
 <li>
-Software Carpentry has been teaching researchers the computing skills they need to get more done in less time.
+Software Carpentry has been teaching researchers the computing skills they need to get more tasks done in less time.
 The course offered those who wanted to learn the foundational skills to work effectively and reproducibly with data and code such as Unix/Command line.
 Then the course empowered participants to learn new skills and build confidence in using them in their line of work.</li>

 </ol>
 <ol>